isabella232/dtm.en/help/using/migration-to-and-from-dtm/atm1-migrate-map.md

 Use the following migration instructions.

-Follow the instructions in [Adobe Analytics Settings](../tools-reference/analytics-dtm.md#concept_FBA6679A0B79490F8296437F11E5E4F8) to add an Adobe Analytics tool in dynamic tag management.
+Follow the instructions in [Adobe Analytics Settings](../tools-reference/analytics-dtm.md#concept_FBA6679A0B79490F8296437F11E5E4F8) to add an Adobe Analytics tool in Dynamic Tag Management.

-**Option 1**
+### Option 1

 Host code using the **[!UICONTROL Managed by Adobe]** option.
 This method leverages the base version of the [!DNL AppMeasurement] code and allows you to choose between the latest available code versions.